 A Record of Progress

-The past six months were both historic and symbolic for women, and progress at the highest level of the country’s leadership brings hope for women everywhere:
+The past several years have been both historic and symbolic for women, and progress at the highest level of the country’s leadership brings hope for women everywhere:

 - In September 2020, women around the world celebrated the life and legacy of Justice Ruth Bader Ginsburg, a woman who flourished in the face of adversity and advocated through the nation’s highest court for women’s equality.
 Her passing brought renewed energy to the conversation around gender parity.